andrewpbray/math-391/project.md

 - http://www.r-bloggers.com/probability-and-monte-carlo-methods

 ### Group Formation
 You will work in a group of three students.
-(I am willing to consider petitions for groups of two students: such proposals might include a justification and be received 24 hours before the regular project roster deadline.)

 ### Guidelines
 This project is deliberately open-ended: as stated before,